1982 World Series: Game 1

 This was the Brewers' first ever game in the World Series.

-The Brewers' left-hander Mike Caldwell pitched a complete game shutout, allowing only three hits.
+The Brewers' left-hander Mike Caldwell pitched a complete-game shutout, allowing only three hits.
 The Brewers' offense was led by Paul Molitor, who had a World Series-record five hits and two RBIs.
 Robin Yount added four hits and two RBIs.

 The Brewers went up 2–0 in the first when Cardinals' first baseman Keith Hernandez's error on Ben Oglivie ground ball with two on scored a run, then Gorman Thomas's RBI single scored another.
-Charlie Moore doubled to lead off the fourth and scored on Molitor's single while Ted Simmons homered next inning.
+Charlie Moore doubled to lead off the fourth and scored on Molitor's single while former Cardinal Ted Simmons homered next inning.
 Cardinals starter Bob Forsch allowed consecutive two-out singles to Jim Gantner and Molitor in the sixth before both scored on Yount's double and knocked Forsch out of the game.
 In the ninth, Oglivie walked with one out off of Dave LaPoint, moved to second on a groundout, and scored on Don Money's single.
 Jeff Lahti relieved LaPoint and allowed a single to Moore.
 Gantner's triple then scored two before Gantner himself scored on Molitor's single to cap the scoring at 10–0.

 This was their last post-season win on the road until October 13, 2011, also against the St. Louis Cardinals.